 Though microbes are small, they are very important for our overall health.
 The human body harbors trillions of viruses, bacteria, and other little bugs, collectively called the human microbiome.
-The microbes that make up the microbiome outnumber human cells 10 to 1, and they contribute to us.
+The microbes that make up the microbiome outnumber human cells 10 to 1, and they contribute

 Most of these microbes live in the gut.
 In fact, the gut has about 100 billion bacteria for every 1 gram of intestinal matter.
 Keeping the gut balanced and healthy could play a crucial role in managing not only RA, but also many other diseases.